LEJOG 2020 Corporate Teams

 If you’re interested in getting a team involved in Land’s End to John O’Groats next year, we’d recommend getting started as soon as possible.
 This provides loads more time to start fundraising and training, and make use of some great PR benefits by taking part as well.

-Contact Tony Jones at email@example.com for tips on how you can promote the ride in your workplace, but we’d recommend getting details out in internal newsletters/intranet and approaching contacts directly who you know will be up for the challenge.
+Contact Florence Bearman at firstname.lastname@example.org for tips on how you can promote the ride in your workplace, but we’d recommend getting details out in internal newsletters/intranet and approaching contacts directly who you know will be up for the challenge.
 Remember that you can also put anyone with reservations in touch with us, as we’re more than happy to provide details on anything that might be holding them back from joining you.